GOM Helicopter Ops 2000-2019: Single Engine Usage Plummets But Fatal Accident Rate Resistant

 However, the fatal accident rate only decreased from 0.46 per 100k flying hours in 2000 to 0.42 per 100k flying hours in 2019, a mere 9% improvement.

-We will review the HSAC 2020 data shortly.
-Not surprisingly, due to the pandemic, there was a reduction in flying across all categories of helicopter, but it was a good year from a safety perspective.
+Not surprisingly, in 2020 due to the pandemic, there was a reduction in flying across all categories of helicopter, but it was a good year from a safety perspective.